 On April 1, 2010, the Company completed the acquisition of 100% of the shares of Tangent, a provider of wood crosstie supply chain services to the railroad industry.
-Tangent serves the railroad industry with treated wood products, mainly railway ties, through facilities located in Warrior, Alabama; Terre Haute and Winslow, Indiana; Alexandria, Louisiana and McAlisterville, Pennsylvania.
-The wood preservative, creosote, is produced at its distilleries in Terre Haute, Indiana and Memphis, Tennessee.
-Lifecycle solutions, consisting of used tie pickup and disposal, are carried out at three facilities in Alabama, Minnesota and North Carolina.
-This acquisition expands the Company's capabilities within the U.S. railway tie industry and provides the Company with creosote manufacturing operations.
+Tangent served the railroad industry with treated wood products, mainly railway ties, through facilities located in Warrior, Alabama; Terre Haute and Winslow, Indiana; Alexandria, Louisiana and McAlisterville, Pennsylvania.
+The wood preservative, creosote, was produced at its distilleries in Terre Haute, Indiana and Memphis, Tennessee.
+Lifecycle solutions, consisting of used tie pickup and disposal, were carried out at three facilities in Alabama, Minnesota and North Carolina.
+This acquisition expanded the Company's capabilities within the U.S. railway tie industry and provided the Company with creosote manufacturing operations.

-Total cash outlay associated with the acquisition was approximately \$172.2 million (US\$169.5 million), subject to post closing adjustments, including cash on hand of \$6.8 million (US\$6.7 million) and excluding acquisition costs of approximately \$2.0 million (US\$2.0 million).
+Total cash outlay associated with the acquisition was approximately \$172.7 million (US\$170.0 million), including cash on hand of \$6.8 million (US\$6.7 million) and excluding acquisition costs of approximately \$2.0 million (US\$2.0 million).
 This amount includes \$89.9 million (US\$88.5 million) paid to Tangent's shareholders, \$81.3 million (US\$80.1 million) used to reimburse Tangent's debts with financial institutions and \$1.0 million (US\$0.9 million) to pay accrued interest on these debts.

 The acquisition has been accounted for using the acquisition method and, accordingly, the purchase price was allocated to the assets acquired and liabilities assumed based on Management's estimate of their fair value as at the acquisition date.
-The following fair value allocation is preliminary and is based on Management's best estimates and information known at the time of preparing these interim unaudited consolidated financial statements.
+The following fair value allocation is preliminary and is based on Management's best estimates and information known at the time of preparing the third quarter interim unaudited consolidated financial statements.
+During the third quarter, the Company adjusted the cash consideration paid as well as goodwill and the future income tax liability.
 The purchase price allocation is expected to be completed by December 31, 2010 and consequently, changes could occur mainly with respect to intangible assets, goodwill and future income taxes.
-The results of operations of Tangent have been included in the Company's consolidated financial statements from the acquisition date.
+The results of operations of Tangent have been included in the Company's unaudited consolidated financial statements from the acquisition date.